 Should women pursue men or is that only a man's job?

 Be conscious of your emotions.
-Decide which ones are the most mature and use those and you will find yourself having healthier and healthier of relations.
+Decide which ones are the most mature and use those… and you’ll find yourself having healthier and healthier of relationships.

 At the end of the day… know what you want.
 Analyze yourself.
-You don’t need to throw yourself into the pool of dating unguided.
+You don’t need to throw yourself into the dating pool without any considerations.
 You can make a roadmap for your heart today and skip all the losers.
-Dating is trite anyway, again, it's just a materialism scheme.

-To first find your soulmate, you’ve got to know yourself.
+To first find your soul mate, you’ve got to know yourself.
 Be real with yourself.
-Be open to who you are, and then you’ll begin to open your eyes as to what makes sense for you… and you know what?
-There’s more than one possibility, more than one perfect chemistry fit out there -- so don’t be afraid of the various different chemistry combinations.
-I will say... shoot for monogamy.
-It has the most blessings guaranteed.
+Be open to who you are, and then you’ll begin to open your eyes to what makes sense for you… and you know what?
+There’s more than one possibility, more than one perfect chemistry fit out there — so don’t be afraid of the various combinations.

-If you don’t know how you feel, then I suggest it’s time for healthy introspection.
-Try removing noise from your life (this may be literal noise) or the number of social activities you attend, having too busy of a schedule, not enough rest, or not enough self observation.
-Write in a journal for yourself, keep a calendar and make note of the things you do, clean your room and throw out things you don’t need, and honestly… learn to love yourself.
-If you can deeply love yourself, it will be easier to find someone who also resonates with a love for their own self.
+If you don’t know how you feel, then I suggest it’s time for some healthy introspection.
+Try removing noise from your life (this may be literal noise) or the number of social activities you attend.
+Pull back on your busy schedule; you need rest and self-observation.
+Write in a journal, keep a calendar, and schedule alone time.
+Clean your room and throw out things you don’t need, and honestly… learn to love yourself.
+If you can deeply love yourself, it will be easier to find someone who resonates with you.

 P.S.
 If you don’t like to argue, I have a trick for you.
 Be objective of the argument in the first place.
-Pull out and ask yourself what's wrong with the rhetoric.
-Put a spin on it -- and you’ll escape pointless fights about bananas in microwaves.
+Pull out and ask yourself if you have to argue.
+Put a spin on your choice of words— and you’ll escape pointless fights about bananas in microwaves.
 Focus on being understanding.
+Consider what emotions you're using.
 Don’t settle for anger.